delta-io/delta/PROTOCOL.md

 -|-|-
-path | String | An absolute or relative path to a file that should be removed from the table. deletionTimestamp | Long | The time the deletion occurred, represented as milliseconds since the epoch. dataChange | Boolean | When `false` the records in the removed file must be contained in one or more `add` file actions.
+path | String | An absolute or relative path to a file that should be removed from the table. deletionTimestamp | Long | The time the deletion occurred, represented as milliseconds since the epoch. dataChange | Boolean | When `false` the records in the removed file must be contained in one or more `add` file actions in the same version.

 The following is an example `remove` action.
 ```